traefik/traefik/docs/content/middlewares/retry.md

 `TODO: add schema`

-Retry to send request on attempt failure.
+Retry to send request if it can't reach any backend server.
+So it will not retry if a server answers regardless of the status of the response.

 ## Configuration Examples